tech-padmanabha/spring-oauth2-server/README.md

   "tls_client_certificate_bound_access_tokens": true
 }
 ```
+Or for getting the details about OIDC Provide Configuratin we can send the request to `http://localhost:9000/.well-known/openid-configuration`
 From this response, we can see that both authorization endpoint and token endpoint are readily available.

 ## What Spring-OAuth2 authorization server provide